Works Cited Help (Bibliography)

 Author's last name, first name (if available).
 "Title of work within a project or database."
 Title of site.
 Sponsor, Copyright date or update.
 Medium.
 Date of access.
 URL

-“Mother Teresa.”
-Thomas Aquinas College.
+“Sister Teresa of Calcutta” Thomas Aquinas College.
 Thomas Aquinas College, 2013.

 A digital file is any document or image that exists in digital form, independent of a Web site.
 To cite a digital file, begin with information required for the source (such as a photograph, a report, a sound recording, or a radio program), following the guidelines for the specific source.
 Then for the medium, indicate the type of file: “JPEG file,” “PDF file,” “MP3 file,” etc.